megtatehh/megtatehh/README.md

 - 👋 Hi, I’m Meg
-- 💞️ My git hub account is simply for playing around with code.
+- 💞️ This account is simply for playing around with code.
 - 📫 How to reach me - <a href="https://www.linkedin.com/in/meganhharris/">LinkedIn</a>

 <!---